Eurovision Song Contest 1978: Format

 The postcards were filmed live, featuring the artists making their way to the stage.
 They took a corridor, then an elevator.
 Leaving the lift, they were greeted by the previous participants and then made their entrances to the stage.
 The camera also made several shots of the audience, notably Jane Birkin and Serge Gainsbourg.

+Each song was accompanied by a 45-piece orchestra.

 The Swedish participant Björn Skifs was unhappy with the rule that every country would have to perform in their native language.
 He planned to sing in English anyway, but changed his mind at the last moment, causing him to completely forget the lyrics.
 He therefore sang the first few lines in gibberish before finding the words again.
-Along with the 20 participating countries, the show was also broadcast live in Yugoslavia, Tunisia, Algeria, Morocco, Jordan, East Germany, Poland, Hungary, Czechoslovakia, Dubai, Hong Kong, the Soviet Union and Japan.